giraldiego/NOIR/SETUP.md

 ## Current issues v1.3.1

+- Your crosshair will dissapear when sneaking if you don't follow the MCM settings for Immersive HUD below.
 - More informative console has conflict with E-UI, solution: MIC is disabled by default, you can activate it anytime though, if you want to use its functionality over the E-UI.
 - NECR scripts trigger the first time you equip a crossbow, it is desirable to do this outside of combat.
 Some user reported a crash when he picked a crossbow and tried to equip it in a heavy loaded cell inside combat.
 To avoid this situation, the first time you ever equip your crossbow, don't do it in combat.
 - Some users report CTDs when trying to use Honed Metal on certain Vendors, if it happens to you, change to false the following in skse\plugins\EngineFixes.ini: